NotTanJune/GenAI-for-Visual-Synthesis/README.md

 - **Background Inpainting**: Generate new backgrounds using Stable Diffusion
 - **Object Regeneration**: Transform objects (vehicles, etc.) using AI
 - **Intelligent Composition**: Seamlessly combine generated elements
+- **Interactive Web UI**: FastAPI backend with a stage-aware frontend for live previews
 - **GPU Acceleration**: Support for DirectML (AMD GPUs) and CUDA
 - **Modular Pipeline**: Easy to customize and extend